Search...

 To learn more about the Wren Project, or to help us realise the project through a donation, please visit the Wren Project page.

-The works undertaken in this initial stage of the Wren Project are complex and require specialist expertise.
-St James’s is delighted to be working with highly respected professionals to achieve this.
+The works undertaken in phase one of the Wren Project were complex and required specialist expertise.
+St James’s is delighted to have worked with highly respected professionals to achieve this: